bullhorn/rest-api-docs/source/includes/entityref/paybill/_invoicestatementtemplate.md

 # Pay and Bill - InvoiceStatementTemplate

-Read-only entity that represents a Calendar Instance record.
+Entity that represents an Invoice Statement Template record.

 <table>